Blog / Car Insurance

 Even if you actually caused an accident, there's not much downside to calling the authority since your insurance premium will rise regardless, and at least you can protect yourself from emotional responses from other people.
 When either the police or the insurance company's authorities arrive, scammers will be more likely to leave you alone.

 In-vehicle cameras can act as 'witnesses' in case of disputes in motor accident claims.

 In the event of an accident, video recordings often provide clear and objective evidence of circumstances leading to the accident, and can assist insurers to understand how the accident took place.
 In many cases, the settlement of insurance claims can be expedited when liability can be clearly determined from the recording.
 Furthermore, claims costs are likely to be minimised without the need for a lengthy investigation.

-More importantly, with timely and accurate information plus recording of the event, the opportunity for filing exaggerated and fraudulent claims is also minimised.
-Vehicle owners are strongly encouraged to install in-vehicle cameras.
+More importantly, with timely and accurate information plus a recording of the event, the opportunity for filing exaggerated and fraudulent claims is also minimised.
+Vehicle owners are therefore strongly encouraged to install in-vehicle cameras.